Jingle Jangle: A Christmas Journey: Plot

 Jeronicus is busy working on his next toy, The Buddy 3000, which Journey discovers was conceived and designed by Jessica, and she resolves to get it to work.
-That night, Journey is caught in Jeronicus’ workshop by his assistant Edison.
-Together, they find Buddy's body in Jeronicus’ workshop, and after putting in the mechanism that Jeronicus was working on, Buddy comes to life.
+That night, Journey is caught in Jeronicus' workshop by his assistant Edison.
+Together, they find Buddy's body, and after putting in the mechanism that Jeronicus was working on, Buddy comes to life.
 Jeronicus hears the commotion and enters, causing Buddy to shut down.
 After sending Journey to bed, he laments about his estrangement from his daughter, the loss of his wife, and the memories with them.

 Journey and Edison later discover Buddy has been stolen by Gustafson.
 They sneak into his factory, where his unveiling of Buddy fails.
 Gustafson orders Buddy destroyed, though Journey and Edison retrieve it in time.

-After realizing Journey and Edison have gone missing, Jeronicus goes to the factory.
+After finding out that Journey and Edison have gone missing, Jeronicus goes to the factory.
 With help from Jeronicus and Buddy, Journey and Edison are able to escape the factory, though Buddy is severely damaged in the process.
 Ms. Johnston arrives to help them escape Gustafson and his guards.

 Journey reveals to Jeronicus that she wrote to Jessica on his behalf, wanting to get to know him.
 He gets to work on fixing Buddy, to do right by Journey and Jessica, who arrives in town to retrieve Journey.
 Jessica confronts Jeronicus over his neglect of her, though he unveils hundreds of letters he wrote her but could not bring himself to send.
 After making amends, Jessica helps Jeronicus fix Buddy overnight.

 Jeronicus and his family are confronted by Gustafson, Diego, and the police, and accused of stealing Buddy from him, though Journey disproves this.
 Jeronicus removes the life-giving component from Diego for reprogramming.
-As Gustafson is arrested, Jeronicus gives Gustafson the missing component for his Twirly he wrapped to give him years back, if only he had been patient.
+As Gustafson is arrested, Jeronicus gives Gustafson the missing component for his Twirly Whirly he wrapped to give him years back, if only he had been patient.
 Mr. Delacroix arrives in the store and sees Buddy, and promises to give Jeronicus funding for any invention he desires to make.

 The story is shown to be told by an older Journey to her grandchildren and she unveils the still functional Buddy to them.
 She flies them to the Jangle-owned factory where Gustafson's factory once stood.

-At the end credits, a book montage of Jangles and Things going back into business, Gustafson finally perfecting his Twirly Whirly in his cell, Diego's doll being mass-produced, and the opening of Jangle's factory.
+At the end credits, a book montage of Jangles and Things going back into business, Gustafson finally perfecting his Twirly Whirly in his cell, Diego being mass-produced, and the opening of Jangle's factory.